SmogDr/edar_coursebook/docs/06-rprog3.md

 - Apply functions from the `dplyr` and `tidyr` packages to make data frames "tidy"

 ## Strings {#strings}
-A ***string*** is a character variable like "John", or "blue", or "John has entered his blue phase". *Note: strings are defined in R using quotes `" "`* Strings often show up in data analysis in one of two ways:
+A ***string*** is a character variable like "John", or "blue", or "John's sample 8021A turned blue".

+**String variables are defined in R using quotes `" "`** and stored as a `character` class; they often show up in data analysis in one of two ways:

   1. As ***metadata***.
 Metadata means: "data that describe other data".
-A *readme.txt* file is metadata; notes and code comments are metadata - all of these types of data usually come in the form of strings and are included *with the data your are analyzing* but not *in the data set* itself.
+A *readme.txt* file is metadata; notes and code comments are metadata - all of these types of data usually come in the form of strings and are included **with the data your are analyzing** but not **in the data set** itself.

   2. As ***vectorized data***.
 In R programming, *"vectorized"* means: stored as a     column of data.
 Examples of vectorized string variables you might find include things like: "participant names", or "survey responses to question 1", or "mode of failure".
-The examples below show how strings are created in R.
+The examples below show how string variables are created in R.

 ```r